 Typically dermaplaning is performed by a licensed aesthetician.
 Sometimes you may see a dermatologist performing dermaplaning, but it depends on each state’s regulations.
 Please make sure your provider is experienced with this procedure.
 The blade used in this procedure is very sharp and without proper experience and care, there is always risk of cutting the skin which can lead to scarring.

 Will shaving my face at home be the same as dermaplaning in the office

 NO!
 The blades purchased for at home use are nowhere near as sharp as the blades used in a medical setting.
 You also risk cutting yourself and causing scarring.
 Please see a professional if you would like to have a dermaplane treatment.
 (You can see the ridges in these at home blades – they cause micro cuts and tears in your skin!)

 Patients with Active Acne Should NOT Dermaplane

 Patients with oily, acne, or cystic breakouts are not good candidates for the treatment.
 If you have pustules (puss filled breakouts) then it is a good idea to postpone the appointment.
 If you have cystic acne, you can still proceed with the dermaplaning treatment but you would need to make sure your provider is experienced enough because the surface of the skin will not be smooth.
 (Dermaplaning with cystic acne is beneficial because it allows for any treatment products to penetrate deeper into your skin.)

 Myth: Hair grows back thicker after Dermaplaning

-At the Naderi Center our Master Aesthetician, Ava is highly trained and experienced in the dermaplaning technique and can combine your treatment with a customizable skincare service to help rejuvinate your skin.
+At The Naderi Center, our Master Aesthetician, Ava, is highly trained and experienced in the dermaplaning technique and can combine your treatment with a customizable skincare service to help rejuvenate your skin.